javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-devtools/article.md

 Most other browsers use `key:F12` to open developer tools.

 The look & feel of them is quite similar.
-Once you know how to use one of them (ypu can start with Chrome), you can easily switch to another.
+Once you know how to use one of them (you can start with Chrome), you can easily switch to another.

 ## Safari